skiddph/registre/README.md

 ## System Requirements
 ### Operating System (OS)
 Your OS must be one of following:
- - Windows 10 or higher version
- - OpenBSD
- - GNU Linux
- - MacOS
- - IoT device/Cloud/VM/VPS that is capable of running Nodejs not below version 12
+ - Capable of running nodejs 17+

 ### Dependecies
  - build-tools
  - nodejs